-- 1. No disposition of Federally-owned property can be made without the prior written approval of the cognizant NSF Program Officer.
-However, in the case of trade-in or dismantle/scrap, the awardee is only required to notify the NSF Property Administrator, using the NSF's Central Property Inventory Repository (CPIR) system. - 2.
-Federally-owned property must remain in the possession of the awardee for such period of time as required for the performance of the work under the agreement unless the cognizant NSF Program Officer determines that the interests of the Federal Government require removal of such property.
+1. No disposition of Federally-owned property can be made without the prior written approval of the cognizant NSF Program Officer.
+However, in the case of trade-in or dismantle/scrap, the awardee is only required to notify the NSF Property Administrator.

+2. Federally-owned property must remain in the possession of the awardee for such period of time as required for the performance of the work under the agreement unless the cognizant NSF Program Officer determines that the interests of the Federal Government require removal of such property.

-3. With the prior written authorization of the cognizant NSF Program Officer the awardee must transfer or otherwise dispose of Federally-owned property accumulated under the agreement upon the written approval of the NSF Property Administrator, using the NSF's Central Property Inventory Repository (CPIR) system.
+3. With the prior written authorization of the cognizant NSF Program Officer the awardee must transfer or otherwise dispose of Federally-owned property accumulated under the agreement upon the written approval of the NSF Property Administrator.
 The awardee itself may seek to acquire title to such property.

-The proceeds from any such transfer or disposition or the agreed price for any property, title to which is so acquired by the awardee, must be applied in reduction of any payments to be made by the NSF to the awardee under the agreement, or must otherwise be paid in such manner as the cognizant NSF Grants and Agreements Officer and cognizant Program Officer may direct.
+The proceeds from any such transfer or disposition or the agreed price for any property, title to which is so acquired by the awardee, must be applied in reduction of any payments to be made by the NSF to the awardee under the agreement, or must otherwise be paid in such manner as the cognizant NSF Grants and Agreements Officer and cognizant NSF Program Officer may direct.

-- g.
-Awardee's Liability for Federally-owned property - 1.
-Except as otherwise specifically provided, the awardee will not be liable for loss or destruction of or damage to any Federally-owned property purchased or otherwise acquired by it in connection with the award unless such loss, destruction or damage results from the willful misconduct or lack of good faith on the part of any of the awardee's directors or officers, or on the part of any of her/his managers, superintendents or other equivalent representatives, who have supervision or direction of - (a) all or substantially all of the awardee's business, or - (b) all or substantially all of the awardee's operations at any one plant or separate location in which the agreement is being performed, or - (c) a separate and complete major industrial operation in connection with the performance of the agreement. - 2.
-Unless specifically authorized by the cognizant NSF Grants and Agreements Officer (note that express statutory authority is required prior to consideration of insuring government property), the awardee will not be reimbursed for the cost of insurance covering loss or destruction of or damage to Federally-owned property. - 3.
-In the event of loss, or destruction of, or damage to Federally-owned property, arising from any cause, the awardee must, to the extent reasonable and practical, promptly notify the cognizant NSF Program Officer, Grants and Agreements Officer and the NSF Property Administrator using the NSF's Central Property Inventory Repository (CPIR) system, and take all reasonable steps to protect the property from further damage, separate the damaged and undamaged Federally-owned property, put all the property in the best possible order and furnish to the cognizant NSF Program Officer a statement identifying: - (a) The lost, destroyed and damaged Federally-owned property; - (b) The time and origin of the loss, destruction or damage; - (c) All known interests in commingled property of which the Federally-owned property is a part; and - (d) The insurance, if any, covering any part of or interest in such commingled property. - 4.
-The awardee, to the extent reasonable and practical, may make repairs and renovations of damaged Federally-owned property, except that major repairs and renovations must be made only with the approval of the cognizant NSF Program Officer and Grants and Agreements Officer.
+g.
+Awardee's Liability for Federally-owned property

+1. Except as otherwise specifically provided, the awardee will not be liable for loss or destruction of or damage to any property purchased or otherwise acquired by it in connection with the award, including Federally-owned property, unless such loss, destruction or damage results from the willful misconduct or lack of good faith on the part of any of the awardee's directors or officers, or on the part of any of her/his managers, superintendents or other equivalent representatives, who have supervision or direction of:

+(a) all or substantially all of the awardee's business; or

+(b) all or substantially all of the awardee's operations at any one plant or separate location in which the agreement is being performed; or

+(c) a separate and complete major industrial operation in connection with the performance of the agreement.

+2. Unless specifically authorized by the cognizant NSF Grants and Agreements Officer (note that express statutory authority is required prior to consideration of insuring government property), the awardee will not be reimbursed for the cost of insurance covering loss or destruction of or damage to Federally-owned property.

+3. In the event of loss, or destruction of, or damage to Federally-owned property, arising from any cause, the awardee must, to the extent reasonable and practical, promptly notify the cognizant NSF Program Officer, Grants and Agreements Officer and the NSF Property Administrator and take all reasonable steps to protect the property from further damage, separate the damaged and undamaged Federally-owned property, put all the property in the best possible order and furnish to the cognizant NSF Program Officer a statement identifying:

+- (a) The lost, destroyed and damaged Federally-owned property; - (b) The time and origin of the loss, destruction or damage; - (c) All known interests in commingled property of which the Federally-owned property is a part; and - (d) The insurance, if any, covering any part of or interest in such commingled property.

+4. The awardee, to the extent reasonable and practical, may make repairs and renovations of damaged Federally-owned property, except that major repairs and renovations must be made only with the approval of the cognizant NSF Program Officer and Grants and Agreements Officer.